 - I reached a plateau (obviously, there are only so many projects a human being can do and there are only so many hours in the day).
 And,

 - I was also taking on too many projects, overextending myself, and making myself sick.
 It became an unhealthy addiction.

 In fact, I got so sick that I had to “quit” taking on new projects, fired all my clients, refunded over $100,000 in copywriting fees, and took a long-needed sabbatical.

 Nowadays, I own an agency.
 It's the one you see.

 I still write copy for some clients.
-But I'm very selective now, and I prefer “partnership arrangements” as I stated earlier.
+But I'm very selective now, and I prefer “partnership arrangements” as I stated earlier when the fit is right.
 Otherwise, I have my team of junior copywriters, who were students of mine at first, write for my clients under my agency's banner.

 Fifth and finally, if you seek proof, I encourage you to visit my websites.
-(Check out the testimonials and case study sections, where clients gave me not only testimonials but also revealed their results achieved with my work, which they've documented.)
+Check out the testimonials and case study sections, where clients gave revealed their results achieved with my work, which they've documented.

 Nevertheless, I'm not sure if this answers your questions and concerns or not.

 Marketing is the lifeblood of any business — whether you're a copywriter or a gardener selling tomatoes.
 So become good at marketing.
 For some tips, go read my article “Three Tips For Finding Top-Shelf Clients.”

 Get good.
 Get real good.
 To that end, write as much as you can.
 The better you become at copywriting, the more in demand you will be.
 Your results, your track record, and your reputation will speak for themselves.
 They will sell for you.
 Especially by word of mouth.